virtualeconomy/v-shader-hackathon/tutorial/tutorial.md

 // ...
 ```
-We get the current position `p` and feed it to the noise.
-All the numbers around the calculation of the noise are arbitrary and serve only to improve the result visually.
+We get the current position `p` and feed it to the noise function.
+All the values involved in the noise calculation are arbitrary and are chosen solely to improve the visual result.
 The nebula will have a star at its center that radiates light in all directions.
-To get the color of the star, we first need to calculate the distance to the star and then, using exponentiation, reduce the light contribution to the final color depending on the distance to the light source:
+To determine the color of the star, we first need to calculate the distance to the star.
+Then, by using exponentiation, we reduce the light contribution to the final color based on the distance to the light source:

 ```glsl
 // Distance to the light soure